johnjfox/Analytic_Enterprise/markdown/01b_Sequences.md

 * they can grow without bound
 * they can contain pretty much anything we'd like them to contain

 Creating a list is straightforward.
-We simple create a collection of what's called key-value pairs.
-Here, the "key" will be the information we use to perform our lookup and the "value" will be the information we get back.
+We simple create a collection of objects.
 The general form we will be

 The general form we will be